HOW TO SEW LEATHER BY HAND?

 How to adjust the spacing/center distance of the last stitches?

-When you only have a few points left to mark with your striking claw, there may be a slight offset.
+When you only have a few points left to mark with your punching claw, there may be a slight offset.
 You must therefore adjust the spacing of the last points by eye or using our plexiglass template to avoid these offsets (points too large or too small).

 WITH A TEMPLATE